-There are tactics you can do right away to help reduce the carbon footprint of your website which are low cost and easy to implement.
-Review image sizes and look for any oversized images that can be resized and/or compressed.
+Here are some quick wins you can do right away to help reduce the carbon footprint of your website which are low cost and easy to implement:

 The bigger picture

-What are some longer-term solutions to reducing carbon footprint?
-You can move your hosting (and IT infrastructure) to a carbon neutral provider – companies that aim to maintain a balance over the amount of carbon they emit.
-A carbon negative company’s goal is to emit less carbon from the atmosphere than it removes.
+One effective measure is to migrate your hosting (and IT infrastructure) to a carbon neutral provider – these companies strive to maintain a balance between the amount of carbon they produce and remove.
+Another option is to choose a carbon-negative provider that removes more carbon than they emit.